top of page

 Q: How long will the building take?

 A: Subject to planning permission, construction work will happen in 2 phases over approximately four years.
-We are aiming to start in Autumn 2025 and complete in 2029.
+We are aiming to start in Autumn 2025 and complete in Winter 2029.

 bottom of page